ersatzcapo/forge-beanstest/README.md

 JBoss Forge Beanstest Plugin
 ============================

-This plugin provides a simple junit runner, that starts up a weld se container and registers the test class itself as CDI bean.
+This plugin provides a simple junit runner, that starts up a Weld SE container and registers the test class itself as CDI bean.
 Thus injection can be used in the unit test.
-Additionally there is support for mocking missing scope contexts, the generation of test classes and mockito mocks.
+Additionally there is support the generation of test classes and mockito mocks, a JPA persistence test setup and a extension for mocking missing scope contexts.

 Install Beanstest Plugin
 ------------------------